-- (a): The Chairman and Managing Director (CMD) of Bharat Heavy Electricals Limited (BHEL) was granted an extension for a period of 2 years beyond the date of his superannuation on 31.12.2013, as a special case, with the approval of the Competent Authority. this was donehave keeping in view the difficult situation confronting the power sector as a whole and BHEL in particular at that time in the face of adverse economic situation, resulting in inadequate order booking; need to undertake accelerated diversification strategy in both core and non-core business, which entailed the need for continuity in top leadership at a crucial juncture. - (b) & (c): The financial performance of BHEL has come down since 2013-14 against the backdrop of adverse business conditions on account of various external factors beyond the control of the Company, such as: - contraction in new addressable opportunities/ orders maturing in the domestic power sector market due to issues/ bottle-necks related to non-availability/ acquisition/ lack of enabling requirements such as land, coal/fuel linkages, environmental clearances etc.; - orders getting deferred or being put on hold due to customer issues; - weak investment sentiments and financing constraints from the lending institutions; - customers constraints in releasing payments curtailing progress of some of the power projects; - lack of level playing field including infrastructure bottlenecks suffered by the domestic industry vis-à-vis foreign suppliers/ manufacturers; - global slowdown, political turmoil, armed conflict in countries like Syria & Yemen, resulting in lower demand for exports etc.
+- (a): Sir, the Chairman and Managing Director (CMD) of Bharat Heavy Electricals Limited (BHEL) was granted an extension for a period of 2 years beyond the date of his superannuation on 31.12.2013, as a special case, with the approval of the Competent Authority, keeping in view the difficult situation confronting the power sector as a whole and BHEL in particular at that time in the face of adverse economic situation, resulting in inadequate order booking; need to undertake accelerated diversification strategy in both core and non-core business, which entailed the need for continuity in top leadership at a crucial juncture. - (b) & (c): Financial performance of BHEL has come down since 2013-14, in view of the adverse business conditions on account of various external factors beyond the control of the Company, such as: - contraction in new addressable opportunities/ orders maturing in the domestic power sector market due to issues/ bottle-necks related to non-availability/ acquisition/ lack of enabling requirements such as land, coal/fuel linkages, environmental clearances etc.; - orders getting deferred or being put on hold due to customer issues; - weak investment sentiments and financing constraints from the lending institutions; - customers constraints in releasing payments curtailing progress of some of the power projects; - lack of level playing field including infrastructure bottlenecks suffered by the domestic industry vis-à-vis foreign suppliers/ manufacturers ; - global slowdown, political turmoil, armed conflict in countries like Syria & Yemen, resulting in lower demand for exports etc.

-In order to overcome the situation of a shrinking market, BHEL crafted strategies, which include:
+In order to overcome the situation of present shrinking market, BHEL crafted following major strategies:

-- Expanding the offerings and provide total EPC solutions to customers; - Offering Fuel-flexible Boilers capable of firing both imported & indigenous coals (in wide range of combinations); - Leveraging enhanced manufacturing prowess (20,000 MW of power equipment p.a.) to shorten deliveries: - Work on techno-commercial optimization; - Intensify Diversification efforts in areas like Defence, Transportation, Transmission and Renewable Energy segments
+- Expanding the offerings and provide total EPC solutions to customers - Offer Fuel flexible Boilers capable of firing both imported & indigenous coals (in wide range of combinations) - Leveraging enhanced manufacturing prowess (20,000 MW of power equipment p.a.) to shorten deliveries - Work on Techno-commercial optimization - Intensify Diversification in areas like Defence, Transportation, Transmission and Renewable Energy segments